Cloud9 on Raspberry Pi

 The last one has an interesting feature that has caught my attention.

-The possiblity to install a web ide that can be accessed from other devices.
+The possibility to install a web ide that can be accessed from other devices.

 The question